Wednesday, December 31, 2025

 27th Dec 2025

-And because I walk, I see.
+And because I walked, I actually saw things.

 If I had taken that Grab bike, I would have missed the dogs, the view, and the kindness.